AviatrixSystems/Docs/HowTos/openvpn_faq.rst

 scales to unlimited number of VPN gateways capable of supporting unlimited number of simultaneous VPN client connections.

-Aviatrix VPN solution supports both UDP based and TCP based VPN, they have similar performance characteristics.
-The char below benchmarks a VPN gateway's single session performance while using TCP VPN.
+Aviatrix VPN solution supports both UDP and TCP mode VPN deployments.
+They have similar performance characteristics.
+The chart below benchmarks a VPN client's single session download and upload speed on one VPN gateway in TCP mode
+The benchmark provides a reference information on selecting VPN gateway instance size.
+Note actual VPN client performance also depends on client's Internet ISP speed, packet loss ratio and other factors.

 The chart below is measured on a Windows client.